Air Force Tanker Contract Goes to European Firm

-Secretary MICHAEL WYNNE (U.S. Air Force): Ladies and gentlemen, we are please to announce that the development and procurement of up to 179 new KC45A tanker aircraft is awarded to Northrop Grumman Corporation.
+MICHAEL WYNNE: Ladies and gentlemen, we are please to announce that the development and procurement of up to 179 new KC45A tanker aircraft is awarded to Northrop Grumman Corporation.

 RAZ: It's not just that the deal is potentially worth more than $150 billion over its 40-year lifetime, and it's not just that Boeing was the favorite, victory for European aircraft maker EADS is the equivalent to the Giants winning the Super Bowl over the undefeated Patriots.
 It's that big.

-Mr. LAUREN THOMPSON (Defense Analyst, Lexington Institute): The fact that they won and won decisively is a total shock.
+LAUREN THOMPSON: The fact that they won and won decisively is a total shock.